 Welcome to the personal web page of Gord McKenna, Principal Geotechnical Engineer with BGC Engineering in Vancouver, Canada and Adjunct Professor at the University of Alberta.
 I love to build mining landforms and reclaimed watersheds and I’m hoping you’ll contact me so we can talk about your experience or about areas that we might be able to collaborate.
-See also our BGC Engineering website and the University of Alberta website.
+Check out our BGC Engineering website and the University of Alberta website.

 RECENT ENGINEERING NEWS: Six papers written with my colleagues in 2016…